copreus/bloxybet-giveaway-joiner/README.md

 # Bloxybet Giveaway Joiner

-Joins giveaways on bloxybet automatically!
+Joins giveaways on bloxybet automatically and automatically bets every 24 hours!
 Install NodeJS here: https://nodejs.org/en/download/

 ## Replit 24/7 Free Hosting
 You can either fork this repl.
 (NOT RECOMMENDED as users can see who forked the repl and steal your bloxybet auth token)